dluo96/gpu-programming/docs/gpu_compute.md

 - **Single Instruction Multiple Threads (SIMT)** is closely related to the better known term **Single Instruction Multiple Data (SIMD)**.
     - In SIMD, a single instruction acts on *all the data* in *exactly* the same way.
     - In SIMT, this restriction is relaxed slightly: selected threads can be activated/deactivated, meaning that instructions and data are processed only on the active threads, while local data remain unchanged on inactive threads.
     - As a result, SIMT can perform **branching** (though not very efficiently): given an *if-else* starting with `if (condition)`, the threads for which `condition==true` will be active when running statements in the `if` clause, and equivalently for the threads for which `condition==false`.
 The result will be correct, but inactive threads will do no useful work while waiting for statements in the active clause to complete (see figure).
+This phenomenon of **warp divergence** will be explained further below.

 <p align="center">
         <img src="../img/SIMT_Branching.png" width="600"/>